uj-robotics/krakrobot2016-online/python_simulator/README.md

 execution_cpu_time_limit) - initialization function.
 Specifications of the arguments:
-	* starting_position : tuple [x,y,angle], where x and y are accurate positions of the robot (we assume upper-left corner is (0,0) and x runs vertically, whereas y runs horizontally) and angle which is an angle in radians with respect to X axis (TODO: add picture)
+	* starting_position : tuple [x,y,angle], where x and y are accurate positions of the robot (we assume upper-left corner is (0,0) and x runs vertically, whereas y runs horizontally) and angle which is an angle in radians with respect to X axis
 	* steering_noise : sigma of gaussian noise applied to turning motion
 	* distance_noise : sigma of gaussian noise applied to forward motion
 	* sonar_noise : sigma of gaussian noise applied to sonar